AdobeDocs/commerce-operations.en/help/install/advanced.md

 | Currency           | bin/magento info:currency:list      |
 | Time zone          | bin/magento info:timezone:list      |

- {:.bs-callout-info}
+>[!NOTE]
+>
-If an error displays when you run these commands, verify that you updated installation dependencies as discussed in [Update installation dependencies]({{ page.baseurl }}/install-gde/install/prepare-install.html).
+>If an error displays when you run these commands, verify that you updated installation dependencies as discussed in [Update installation dependencies]({{ page.baseurl }}/install-gde/install/prepare-install.html).

 ## Install the Magento software from the command line {#instgde-install-cli-magento}